q-0q/website/public/markdown/psn.md

 From a game design perspective, a more air-oriented game is more difficult to create because it (literally) adds more dimensions to the gameplay, and new gameplay features must consider both grounded and aerial situations.
 An air-oriented game also tends to play faster than a grounded game as players generally have access to more mobility options.

-For PSN, I am aiming for an in-between.
+For *PSN*, I am aiming for an in-between.
 Players are able to multi-jump and block in the air, which allows for more potent anti-air attacks to have a place in the game, and makes jumping less punishing.
 Characters by default, however, cannot dash in the air or super-jump, which will mean fewer variables I need to consider as the gameplay designer.

 Further, giving characters a lower baseline of aerial power allows room for certain characters to have enhanced aerial mobility as part of their unique identities.
 When most characters are weak in some property (such as mobility, or defense, or offense), then it's easier to make that property a central part of some character's unique identity.